RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 # Drag and Drop

-You can drag an image from the thumbnail to another app, such as the PNGInfo tab in a WebUI to transfer the metadata, or to an explorer folder to copy the image to the target folder
+You can drag an image from the thumbnail to another app, such as the PNGInfo tab in a WebUI to transfer the metadata, or to an explorer folder to copy the image to the target folder, or into Photoshop to begin editing your masterpiece.

 # Searching